Taming identical particles for discerning the genuine non-locality: Description of identical particles with symmetric/exterior algebra (SEA) and the local inner product

 The second quantization language (2QL) has usually been considered the best way to treat a set of identical particles in many-body quantum systems.
 However, when it comes to quantum information processing, 2QL needs quite abstract algebraic methods to define the separability that is not directly related to Hilbert space tensor product structure~\cite{ benatti2011entanglement,benatti2012bipartite,balachandran2013entanglement,balachandran2013algebraic} and does not provide a direct formalism for the entanglement resource theory.

-The no-labeling approach (NLA, \cite{franco2016quantum,franco2018indistinguishability,compagno2018dealing}) is introduced as a midway language\footnote{It is a ``midway language'' because, on the one hand, it resembles 1QL's character to denote states of particles directly, and on the other hand, it also resembles 2QL's character to inherently discard particle pseudo-labels.} to analyze the entanglement of identical particles in a more concrete and intuitive manner.
-From the mathematical viewpoint, NSA is based on the SEA formalism of identical particles~\cite{fock}.
-Unlike 1QL, SEA directly reveals the exchange symmetry among particles.
+The no-labeling approach (NLA, \cite{franco2016quantum,franco2018indistinguishability,compagno2018dealing}) is introduced as a midway language\footnote{It is a ``midway language'' because, on the one hand, it resembles the character of 1QL to denote states of particles directly, and on the other hand, it also resembles the character of 2QL to inherently discard particle pseudo-labels.} to analyze the entanglement of identical particles in a more concrete and intuitive manner.
+From the mathematical viewpoint, NLA is based on the SEA formalism of identical particles~\cite{fock}.
+Unlike the first quantization language (1QL), SEA directly reveals the exchange symmetry among particles.
 1QL achieves the exchange symmetries of $N$ identical particles by superposing $N$-particle wave functions so that they become symmetric (for bosons) or antisymmetric (for fermions) under the switches of particle pseudo-labels.
 On the other hand, SEA includes notations that explicitly denote the symmetries, which are the \emph{symmetric product $\vee$ and exterior (or antisymmetric) product $\wedge$}~\cite{fock, compagno2018dealing,chin2019reduced}.

 Here, we summarize a mathematical description of identical particles and some crucial algebraic results in SEA (see Ref.~\cite{fock} for a more detailed explanation).
-Our discussion reveals that the algebraic definitions in NLA for the partial trace of identical particles need correction for a consistent quantification of identical particles' entanglement.
+Our discussion reveals that the algebraic definitions in NLA for the partial trace of identical particles need correction for a consistent quantification of the entanglement.

-We suppose a particle has the state $\P_i = (\p_i,s_i)$ where $\p_i$ is the spatial wavefunction and $s_i$ contains all the possible internal degrees of freedom.
-The total wavefunction of $N$ identical particles is expressed with the following definition: \begin{definition} (Symmetric and exterior tensor products) For a Hilbert space $\mH$ (dim$\mH=d$) and state vectors $\{|\P_i\> \}_{i=1}^N\in \mH$ with $|\P_i\> = \sum_{a=1}^{d}\P_i^a|a\>$ and $\P_i^a\in \mathbb{C}$, the symmetric tensor product $\vee$ is defined as where $\mN$ is the normalization factor and $S_N$ is the $N$ permutation group.
-And exterior (or antisymmetric) tensor product $\wedge$ is defined as where $(-1)^\s$ is the signature of $\s$. \end{definition}